No3371/TLD-SurvivorsLegacy/README.md

 This a mod for the game The Long Dark.
 It enables a minimal way for players to interact with each toher.

-When your character die in the game, the mod sends your legacy to a http channel (thanks to patchbay.pub).
+When your character die in the game, the mod sends your legacy to someone else who is playing at the moment.
+(Nothing is stored online, the transmission only happens when someone is sending and someone is receiving.
+Thanks to patchbay.pub)

 A legacy contains:
 - Three random items on you